 Communication majors develop job-ready skills that support many careers.
-At Mount Mary, students majoring in Communication choose one of four concentrations:
+At Mount Mary, students majoring in Communication choose one of five concentrations:

 - Communication Studies

 - Health Communication

 - Integrated Marketing

+- Pre-MPH Health Communication

 - Public Relations

 The communication studies concentration prepares students for careers in many areas of the communication field.
-Interact with clients and co-workers, work on teams or task forces, conduct training seminars, or plan a special event.
-Use your skills for counseling, coaching or selling.
+Students will learn to interact with clients and co-workers, work on teams or task forces, conduct training seminars, plan a special event, and use your skills for counseling, coaching or selling.
 The communications professional is flexible, knowledgeable, and can work in a wide variety of settings.

-Recent graduates have found positions as human resources specialists, communication outreach coordinators, directors of communication, and sales representatives.
+Recent graduates have found jobs as human resources specialists, communication outreach coordinators, directors of communication, and sales representatives.